Khwaish30-code/altmobility_assignment/README.md

-# Alt Mobility – Data Analyst Assignment
+# Alt Mobility – Assignment

 This repository contains my submission for the **Data Analyst Intern Assignment** at **Alt Mobility**.
 It includes SQL-based analysis, customer retention visualization, and a summary of findings based on two datasets: `customer_orders.csv` and `payments.csv`.